jonzia/Recipes/README.md

 # Flavortown Recipe Compendium
 A simple recipe book applet in Python.

+## User Guide

+1. On initial launch, select database folder containing recipe files.
+2. To create a new recipe, press `New Reipce` in the main window.
+This will create a blank recipe which can be edited.
+3. To view a recipe, select a recipe in the main window and press `View/Edit`, which will launch the viewer window.
+4. To edit a recipe, select a recipe in the main window and press `View/Edit`.
+Recipes can be edited using the command prompt at the bottom of the viewer window.
+Available commands are listed in the command library below.
+Note that edits made outside of the command prompt will not be saved to the recipe.
+5. To create a new version of a recipe, press `New Version`, which will create a copy of the currently selected recipe with an incremented version number.
+6. To delete a recipe, select the recipe in the main window and press `Delete Recipe`.

 ## Command Library

 | Command | Syntax | Comment |